icywaffle/Marketboard-Project/README.md

 Create an XIVAPI account and obtain your own private key.

-Create a folder inside xivapi called,
+Create a folder inside /xivapi/ called,

-`database`
+`keys`

 Then create a go file that contains